Vision Therapy for Visual Processing Difficulties

 A vision therapy treatment program can enhance visual-motor integration, visual memory, processing speed and more in order to improve a child’s visual processing skills and, in turn, help them to progress in the classroom and beyond.

 If you suspect your child has a visual processing disorder, it may be time to have your child’s vision evaluated.
-Call The St. Catharines Vision Therapy Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake to schedule an appointment today.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.
+Call The Vision Therapy Centre at Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines to schedule an appointment today.Our practice serves patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharines, Ontario and surrounding communities.